Kiffhost/exalted-scripture-understanding/Rules Reference/Medicine/Treating Poison.md

 ---
 Physicians can treat cases of poisoning by administering remedies and antivenins, hoping to neutralize the harmful venoms with their medical skill.
 Ordinarily, treating a victim of poisoning requires at least an hour and access to appropriate remedies.
 At the conclusion of the treatment, the physician rolls (Intelligence + Medicine) at a difficulty based on the severity of the poison—common or relatively harmless poison may be only difficulty 1 or 2 to treat, while life-threatening poisons, exotic venoms, and magical toxins might be difficulty 3 to 4.
 Every [[Dice Rolls#Threshold Successes|threshold success]] garnered on this roll reduces the duration of the poisoning by one [[Poison#Interval|interval]].
 Multiple instances of treatment cannot stack their benefits—only the highest reduction of duration is applied.

 On the battlefield, there is rarely time to properly treat an ally wounded by a poisoned blade or a venomous monster.
-A physician can treat an ally for poison as a [[miscellaneous]] action, but doing so adds 2 to the difficulty of the roll, above and beyond any difficulty increases he might suffer for lacking access to proper medical materials.
+A physician can treat an ally for poison as a [[Miscellaneous]] action, but doing so adds 2 to the difficulty of the roll, above and beyond any difficulty increases he might suffer for lacking access to proper medical materials.

 <details>
 <summary>Example</summary>